Wolf Hall: Process

 Mantel said she spent five years researching and writing the book, trying to match her fiction to the historical record.
 To avoid contradicting history she created a card catalogue, organised alphabetically by character, with each card containing notes indicating where a particular historical figure was on relevant dates.
-"You really need to know, where is the Duke of Suffolk at the moment?
-You can't have him in London if he's supposed to be somewhere else," she explained.
+She explained: "You really need to know, where is the Duke of Suffolk at the moment?
+You can't have him in London if he's supposed to be somewhere else."

 In an interview with The Guardian, Mantel stated her aim to place the reader in "that time and that place, putting you into Henry's entourage.
 The essence of the thing is not to judge with hindsight, not to pass judgment from the lofty perch of the 21st century when we know what happened.
 It's to be there with them in that hunting party at Wolf Hall, moving forward with imperfect information and perhaps wrong expectations, but in any case, moving forward into a future that is not pre-determined but where chance and hazard will play a terrific role."